talkohavy/lvlup/README.md

 lvlup add [FLAGS]
 ```

 This command will ask you a series of questions.
 First, what semver bump type do you require (`major` | `minor` | `patch`), then it will ask for a summary of the changes.
-At the final step it will show the change metadata it will generate, and confirm that you want to add it.
+At the final step it will show the `experience`'s metadata to be generated, and confirm that you want to add it.

-Once confirmed, the change metadata will bw written as a Markdown file that contains the summary and YAML front matter which stores the package's name that will be released and the semver bump types for it.
+Once confirmed, `experience` file be written as a Markdown file that contains the summary and YAML front matter which stores the package's name that will be released and the semver bump types for it.

-A change that minor bumps `axios` would look like this:
+For example, an `experience` file that minor bumps `axios` would look like this:

 ```md
 ---